Welcome | Get started | Dive into Lino | Contribute | Reference

 files because

-some translations depend on the context.
-It's better that you see where a message is being used before you decide how to translate it.
+translations can depend on the context.
+It’s better that you see where a message is being used before you decide how to translate it.

-don't try to translate all messages at once.
-It's more satisfying to start with the most visible ones and to see the results your work while you are evolving.
+it’s more rewarding to start with the most visible ones and and watch the results of your work while you are advancing.

 Go to some demo project or to some local site directory (e.g. the one you created in Install your Lino developer environment):